ecsousa/GitIndexer/README.md

 * origin remote must be a GitHub repository (github.com or on-premise installation), using HTTP protocol.
-* This GitHub repoitory must be public
+* This GitHub repository must be public

 Git protocol (and command line) tools does not provide a way for downloading a single file.
 GitHub, in the other hand, provides it.
 This package will download